-The artisanal beer scene in Japan: 25 years of existence
+The craft beer scene in Japan: 25 years of existence

-It should be noted that the strength of artisanal beer is really remarkable when you realize that the Japanese artisanal beer industry did not exist 25 years ago !
+It should be noted that the strength of craft beer is really remarkable when you realize that the Japanese artisanal beer industry did not exist 25 years ago !

 It was only in 1994 that the Japanese government relaxed the strict laws governing brewery licensing.
 Until then, to become licensed, a brewery had to be able to produce 2 million litres of beer per year, an impossible feat without an industrial-scale brewery.

 With the change in regulations, breweries only had to demonstrate a capacity of 60,000 litres, allowing new, smaller breweries to enter the market.
 In 2013, the number of breweries to explode.